-Further, Underline and Justify buttons have been removed from the toolbar citing their less usage and bad practice in general.
+Further, the Underline and Justify buttons have been removed from the toolbar citing their less usage and bad practice in general.
 The keyboard shortcuts, however, will still work for both of the buttons.

 REST API Content Endpoints

-Stage Two of the WP REST API feature plugin – API endpoints for WordPress content types has been merged with the 4.7 release.
+Stage Two of the WP REST API feature plugin – API endpoints for WordPress content types have been merged with the 4.7 release.
 Nearly a year ago, WordPress 4.4 release included the Infrastructure part for the REST API, as the first part of the feature.